ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 TEN7 covers 99% of the employee's monthly premium through our group plan.
 Because of a silly insurance rule, this is the highest we can cover.
 But, we make up the extra 1% as an addition to your paycheck.
 You're welcome to cover any number of family members on the same policy, at your own expense.
 Premium differences are automatically deducted from your paycheck on a pre-tax basis.
 When selecting Group Health, you have the option to choose one of the following plans:

 #### Health Savings Account (HSA) Options
-If you choose an HSA compatible plan, you'll also receive an account with [Lively](https://livelyme.com/) so you are able to set up pre-tax deductions for your savings.
+If you choose an HSA compatible plan, you'll also receive an account with Gusto so you are able to set up pre-tax deductions for your savings.
 * [2024: BlueAccess HSA Silver $5150 Plan 645 - (HDHP)](/assets/pdf/2024%20bcbs_blueaccess_hsa_silver_5150_plan_645_hdhp.pdf)
 * [2024: BlueAccess High Value HSA Gold $2600 Plan 558 - (HDHP)](/assets/pdf/2024%20bcbs_high_value_hsa_gold_2600_plan_558_hdhp.pdf)